-The U.S. Department of Energy estimates that you’ll save up to $465 by replacing old windows in your home.
+The U.S. Department of Energy estimates that homeowners can save up to $465 just by replacing old windows in their home.

 When to Reglaze Windows

 The glazing compound deteriorates over time, and when it’s cracked, air and moisture can get into your house.
 Newer window systems do not use the old putty glazing.
 However, in some countries, particularly in Europe most homes are more than 75 years old, and their windows are heritage-protected, or the architecture of the house does not lean itself well to a modern window system.

 Reglazing is the only option for older homes.
 While the putty compound breaks down within a few years, it’s still the only option so you’ll need to reglaze your windows to maintain energy efficiency every decade.

 If you notice fog in between the panes of your window, that’s a sign that your seal is broken.
 You don’t need to replace your window to fix it.
 Reglazing will solve this problem for a fraction of the price.